jsfehler/stere/docs/field.rst

 If your class need specific behaviour when interacting with Areas, it must implement the perform() method.

 Checkbox
 ~~~~~~~~
 .. _checkbox:

 By default, the Checkbox field works against HTML inputs with type="checkbox".

+Can be initialized with the `default_checked` argument.
+If True, the Field assumes the checkbox's default state is checked.

 set_to(state)
 +++++++++++++